-“What?” she snarled, “That’s GROSS.
+“What?” my angry teenage daughter snarled.
+“That’s GROSS.
 That’s not the kind of cake you’re supposed to bring!
 That’s such a stupid idea.
 I can hardly believe it.
 You are SO DAMN cheap!
 You’re just trying to get out of buying a nice bakery cake like everybody else.
 No way, NO WAY am I doing that!
 Don’t you get it at all?”

 “Everybody likes them.
 We could trick it up with whipped cream,” I suggested.

 “NO, NO, NO WAY!” she shouted before she started howling and shrieking.

 I recognized the verbal abuse and how I would enable my angry teenage daughter’s inappropriate behavior if it accomplished what she wanted.

 “Oh, ok,” I said calmly, “You can take care of it then.”

 And, I quietly left the room.
 I resolved that I would not provide her a dessert for the auction.
 What’s the worst that could happen?
 She wouldn’t have a cake, and I would be considered an irresponsible slacker by the other parents?
 No biggie; I could deal with that.